 Students may adjust their schedules without penalty by dropping and/or adding courses during the Drop/Add period.
-Specific dates are reflected on the academic calendar or can be obtained through the Registrar's office.
+Specific dates are reflected on the academic calendar or can be obtained from an Academic Counselor.
 Students officially withdrawing or administratively withdrawn from a course by the end of the Drop/Add period shall receive a 100% refund of all monies paid for the course and will have that course removed from their academic transcripts.
 Students are encouraged to consult the professor and/or department chair before dropping any course.

-All schedule revisions must be made through the registrar's office, where an official Drop/Add Form must be completed.
-For students in online programs, schedule revisions must be made through their Academic Counselor Students should consult with financial aid to ascertain implications of schedule changes.
-Courses cannot be added after the late registration period indicated on the University calendar
+All schedule revisions must be made by the Academic Counselor, where an official Drop/Add Form must be completed.
+For students in online programs, schedule revisions must be made through their Academic Counselor.
+Students should consult with financial aid to ascertain implications of schedule changes.
+Courses cannot be added after the late registration period indicated on the University calendar.